 One staff member describes Come Grow with Me as, “a stepping stone between the in-patient experience and the wider community,” and this relationship goes both ways.
-The working-age dementia team offer gardening packs to people in the community who would benefit from this activity in their own homes.
+Gardening packs are available for people who would benefit from continuing to access the health benefits of gardening in their own home.
 Local community groups in turn come in to the garden and run workshops to develop the skills of the patients and volunteers.
 Much of the garden’s physical infrastructure (e.g. chairs from a primary school), many of the objects (pots and tools), and plants have been donated or upcycled from the hospital and local communities.

 Running a community garden comes with specific challenges.
 One of the key issues that Claire highlights is the ongoing need to ensure funding.
 The garden has had previous success with the Lottery Community Fund and Aviva Community Fund, and received donations for some of the bigger purchases, such as the shed.